FAFSA (Free Application for Federal Student Aid)

 Consent to Treat Minor Patients

-If your student will enroll at UMass Amherst before his or her 18th birthday, you will need to file a Consent to Treat Minor Patients form with University Health Services.
+If your student will enroll at UMass Amherst before their 18th birthday, you will need to file a Consent to Treat Minor Patients form with University Health Services.

-All students entering at the freshman level need to complete the My Student Body online health education course.
+All new students need to complete the AlcoholEdu online health education course.
 Remind your student to take the course before they move to campus and get too busy!

 Students can enroll themselves in UMass Amherst Alerts on SPIRE to receive emergency text messages.
 The text messaging service is only available to students, faculty, and staff to allow for timely distribution in an emergency.